allanmathenge/vapezone/storefront/README.md

 ### `/lib` **directory**

-The lib directory contains all utilities like the Medusa JS client functions, util functions, config and constants.
+The lib directory contains all utilities like the JS client functions, util functions, config and constants.

 The most important file here is `/lib/data/index.ts`.
 This file defines various functions for interacting with the Medusa API, using the JS client.
 The functions cover a range of actions related to shopping carts, orders, shipping, authentication, customer management, regions, products, collections, and categories.
 It also includes utility functions for handling headers and errors, as well as some functions for sorting and transforming product data.